College Basketball Betting Odds

 Like spreads, totals have a binary number of choices.
-With a spread you are picking between a favorite and an underdog.
-For a total, you are picking between the point total going over or under.
-Additionally, both the under and the over are usually priced at -110 odds.
+With a spread, you are picking between a favorite and an underdog.
+For a total, you are picking between the point total going Over or Under.
+Additionally, both the Under and the Over are usually priced at (-110) odds.

-If you like a game to have less scoring than predicted, you take the under.
-For games where more points should be scored than predicted, you want the over.
+If you like a game to have less scoring than predicted, you take the Under.
+For games where more points should be scored than predicted, you want the Over.

-The final score of the game is 70-62 for a combined total of 132 points, and your $110 bet returns $100 in profit.
+The final score of the game is 70-62 for a combined total of 132 points, and your bet wins.

 What Other NCAAB Bets are Available?

 A bettor could like Duke against Mississippi Valley State but would be unwilling to lay 45.5 points.
-For the first half they may find Duke’s spread to be only 23.5 points, which they believe is a winnable bet as they will still have their best players out for most of the first half.
+For the first half, they may find Duke’s spread to be only 23.5 points, which they believe is a winnable bet as they will still have their best players out for most of the first half.

 Finding the Best College Basketball Odds at US Online Sportsbooks

-That is where our NCAAB Odds Comparison Tool comes into play.
+That is where our NCAAB odds comparison tool comes into play.

-UMass could be hosting Northeastern and be a +3.5 point underdog at most books.
-With our odds shopper tool, you might find UMass offered as a +4.5 point dog at one book.
+UMass could be hosting Northeastern and be a 3.5-point underdog at most books.
+With our odds shopper tool, you might find UMass offered as a 4.5-point dog at one book.
 If you don’t have an account with the sportsbook that has UMass at 4.5 points, you simply click the UMass graphic and sign up for that sportsbook.